Parent Information Package

 • Medication must be brought to camp in the original container.
 It is not legal for our health care providers to dispense medication from any other container, including weekly pill organizers.

 Any medication should be given directly to the check-in staff at drop off.
-Please make sure all medication is clearly marked and labeled with the child’s name.
+Ensure all medication is clearly marked and labeled with the child’s name.
 Once it reaches camp, all medication is stored, refrigerated if required, and locked until dispensed as directed.

 EpiPen Policy